 The Plan: Add a Roadmaster Sway Bar

-With the Torklift Upper StableLoads and Nexen or Michelin tires at 80-PSI all-around, our rig handled extremely well – but not perfectly.
+With the Torklift Upper StableLoads and Nexen or Michelin tires, our rig handled extremely well – but not perfectly.

 At slow speeds, the truck and camper would sway aggressively when driving over uneven entrance ways.
 For example, when pulling into a gas station at an angle, a slight incline or decline would send the entire rig swaying back and forth.